-- 1. Focus on clientele needs. - Enhance quality and scientific merit of trials including data collection, analysis and reporting. - Develop new partnership opportunities and continue on-site testing programs. - 4.
+- 1. Focus on clientele needs. - Enhance quality and scientific merit of trials including data collection, analysis and reporting. - Develop new partnership opportunities and continue on-site testing programs. - Establish policies for evaluating genetically modified grasses (GMGs). - 5.
 Develop staffing and training plans. - Increase industry awareness of NTEP's contributions and accomplishments. - Lead, monitor and publish the results of turfgrass cultivar evaluations. - Cooperate with USDA-ARS and other industry organizations in developing and implementing the National Turfgrass Research Initiative (NTRI). - Investigate new opportunities and strategies for revenue generation, efficiency in program costs, and growth of financial assets.